geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

 When a layer belongs to more then one layer group, the less restrictive rule is applied.
 If the containing layer groups have all a **LIMIT** grant type:

-* If at least one layer group has no allowed area defined, then no geometry filter is appliedn to the contained layer.
+* If at least one layer group has no allowed area defined, then no geometry filter is applied to the contained layer.

 * If all the containing layer group have an allowed area defined, then the spatial filter will apply a geometry that is the result of the union of all the allowed areas.